Namesake: Other uses

 Buildings, such as the Fisher Building, and companies, like the Ford Motor Company, are often named after their founders or owners.
-Biologic species and celestial bodies are frequently named after their discoverers.
+Biological species and celestial bodies are frequently named after their discoverers.
 Alternatively, their discoverers may name them in honor of others.
 Occasionally, material goods, such as toys or garments, may be named after people closely associated with them in the public mind.
 The teddy bear, for example, was named after President Theodore Roosevelt, because of a popular story in which the then-President objected to cruel treatment of a bear by hunters.

 The fedora hat may be considered the "namesake" of a fictional character, Princess Fédora Romanoff, from an 1887 play, Fédora, by Victorien Sardou.
 In her portrayal of that character, Sarah Bernhardt wore a soft felt hat with a center crease, which became known popularly as a "fedora".
+The same is true of the trilby hat, named after the title character of the play Trilby.

 Several United States military aircraft have served as the namesake of previous aircraft.
 The Fairchild Republic A-10 Thunderbolt II attack aircraft was named after the WWII-era Republic P-47 Thunderbolt fighter-bomber.
 The McDonnell Douglas F-4 Phantom II is the namesake of the McDonnell FH Phantom.
 Uniquely, the LTV A-7 Corsair II serves as the namesake of both the Vought F4U Corsair and the earlier Vought O2U Corsair, the former also being the namesake of the latter.
 The newest fighter of the United States, the Lockheed Martin F-35 Lightning II is the namesake of the United States Army Air Forces twin-engined Lockheed P-38 Lightning.